KWSNick/filmnight/README.md

 ## Future Features
 - Replace the fixture provided image url content with a high resolution poster
-- Create a loading overlay for the main page and checkout page
+- Create a loading overlay for the main page and checkout page (Added in on 26th April 2021 during testing)
 - Create a server error handling view and template
 - Set site to handle stock amounts and disable purchases if no longer available to new users using the DVD Stock, Bluray Stock and Available fields pre populated in the database.
 - Allow users to leave reviews and ratings